jdesrosiers/resourceful/README.md

 Validation failures result in `400 Bad Request` responses.

 ### Content Negotiation
-Considering that QucikREST is based on JSON Hyper-Schema and Jsonary, the only format supported is JSON.
+Considering that Resourceful is based on JSON Hyper-Schema and Jsonary, the only format supported is JSON.
 So, any requests for a format other than JSON will result in a `406 Not Acceptable` response.
 Any requests that pass content that is not JSON will result in a `415 Unsupported Media Type` response.
 This is all handled by the silex-conneg-provider service provider.